Thunder 1 Adventures

 - We will monitor ourselves daily.

-- Your crew is trained to recognise COVID-19 symptoms.
+- Your crew is trained to recognize COVID-19 symptoms.

 Most common symptoms: